yagizterzi/ImageCaptionGenerator/README.md

     *   Fine-tune specific parts of the model (text decoder and visual backbone).
     *   Perform final training on the entire model.
     *   Generate captions for the test set.
-    *   Save the generated captions to a `submission.csv` file.
+    *   Save the generated captions to a `results.csv` file.

 ## Model